SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 # tf.summary._
 Summary is a special TensorBoard operation that takes in a regular tenor and outputs the summarized data to your disk (i.e. in the event file).

+tf.summary.scalar(): A type of entity understood by TensorBoard.
+Used to record the values of a scalar tensor.

-tf.summary.histogram(): Used to plot histogram of all the values of a non-scalar tensor (like weight or bias matrices of a neural network).
+tf.summary.histogram(): A type of entities understood by TensorBoard.
+Used to plot histogram of all the values of a non-scalar tensor (like weight or bias matrices of a neural network).

 tf.summary.merge_all(): Merge all summaries in your graph to run them at once inside your session.